camille-wilkens/Dog_App/README.md

 ## Project Motivation<a name="motivation"></a>
-This project uses Convolutional Neural Networks (CNNs)!
-This project involves createing a pipeline that could be used within a web or mobile app to process real-world, user-supplied images.
+This project uses Convolutional Neural Networks (CNNs) and involves creating a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
-The image below displays potential sample output of the finished project
+The image below displays sample output of the finished project.

 ![Sample Output][image1]